mxcop/mxcop/content/blog/surfel-maintenance.md

 2. <span class="highlight">Prefix sum</span> *(perform a prefix sum over the entire grid buffer)*
 3. <span class="highlight">Surfel insertion</span> *(for each Surfel decrement the `uint` inside each cell it overlaps and write the Surfel ID into the Surfel list)*

+> When looping over the Surfels, we always loop over the entire Surfel buffer.
+> If the *radius* of a Surfel is 0 we know the Surfel is not live, so we can return early.

 ```glsl
 /* <===> Pass 1 <===> */
 for (surfels) for (overlapping cells) {